marcomole00/sweng2-rp-mole/examples/considerations.md

-kustomize uses a file called kustomization.yaml that contains the reference to all the yaml file of the k8s configuration to be applied, together with additional customization of those resources. q56 For example is possible to declare secret and configMaps directly in the kustomization.yaml, like in the example.
+kustomize uses a file called kustomization.yaml that contains the reference to all the yaml file of the k8s configuration to be applied, together with additional customization of those resources.For example is possible to declare secret and configMaps directly in the kustomization.yaml, like in the example.